 Singular possessive names: Smith’s, Williams’s

 Plural but not possessive names: Smiths, Williamses

-Making Last Names Plural When They End in s (or sh, ch, z, or x)
+Making Last Names Plural When They End in s (or ch, sh, x, or z)

-The name Williams is tougher because it ends with s.
-Names (and all other nouns, for that matter) that end in sibilants (that is, the sounds s, sh, ch, z, or x) are made plural by the addition of es.
+Pluralizing the name Williams, however, is more challenging because it ends with s in its singular form.
+Names (and all other nouns, for that matter) that end in sibilants (that is, the sounds s, sh, ch, z, and x) are made plural by the addition of es.

 Thus the name Williams in its plural form is Williamses.

-Here are some other correct examples of names that end in sibilants and are thus made plural by adding es:
+Here are more examples of names that end in sibilants and are thus made plural by adding es:

 - Happy holidays from the Bushes (plural form of the name Bush)